-Primary source document requirements are the same as a physician applicant.
-In addition, a Section 2111 applicant is subject to the same background check as a physician applicant.
+Primary source document requirements are the same as an applicant for a physician's license.
+In addition, a Section 2111 applicant is subject to the same background check as an applicant for a physician's license.
 Section 2111 registration holders do not have CME requirements.

-B&P Code section 2112 - Participation in fellowship program by non-citizens A licensed physician in another country may be sponsored by a hospital in this state that is approved by the Joint Commission.
+B&P Code section 2112 - Participation in fellowship program by non-citizens

+A licensed physician in another country may be sponsored by a hospital in this state that is approved by the Joint Commission.
 The Board must approve the visiting physician and the sponsoring hospital prior to the visiting physician starting.
 At all times, the visiting physician shall be under the direct supervision of a California licensed, board certified, physician, who has a clinical teaching appointment from a medical school that is approved by the Board and who is clearly an outstanding specialist in the field in which the international fellow is to be trained and other licensed physician faculty who have been approved by the Board to provide training and supervision for the Section 2112 registrant.
 In addition, the approval is for one year and may not be renewed more than four times.
 This training will not lead to licensure in California.
 This training category is not as common as the 2111, but has been used.
 The Board has a process to periodically review the program.

-A Section 2112 applicant is subject to the same background check as a physician applicant.
-Primary source document requirements are the same as a physician applicant.
+A Section 2112 applicant is subject to the same background check as an applicant for a physician's license.
+Primary source document requirements are the same as an applicant for a physician's license.
 In addition, Section 2112 registration holders do not have CME requirements.